enclaive/.github/profile/README.md

   * You have built yet another super application, you host the application, and fear the security costs ("security expenses reduction")
 * 🕺 We combine Intel Security Guard Extension and open-source libOS technology to turn standard containers into confidential containers
 * ❤️ We love open-source software and want that many more users benefit from the awesomeness
-* 🤝 We aim to help open-source projects to extend their offerings with a managed, cost-effecitve, fully confidential and verifiable service thanks to the deployment in confidential containers in the public cloud
+* 🤝 We aim to help open-source projects to close the last mile :100:
-* 🤔 We're looking for open-source projects interested in collaborting with us to package their service in confidential containers
+* 🤔 We're looking for devs, devops, and (open-source) projects interested in collaborting with us to deploy their service in confidential containers
 * 📫 How to reach us: Best way is via email (contact@enclaive.io)
 * ⚡ Fun fact: the 'i' in enclaive stands for <u>i</u>nimitable pointing to the fact that whatever runs in confidential containers can't be copied